syncfusion-content/blazor-docs/blazor/multiselect-dropdown/style.md

 ## Programmatically show and hide spinner

-In order to trigger the `HideSpinnerAsync()` and `ShowSpinnerAsync()` methods of the dropdown list, you can use buttons.
-The code provided binds the click event of the button to the corresponding method on the dropdown list instance.
-When the button is clicked, it will trigger the `HideSpinnerAsync()` and `ShowSpinnerAsync()` methods on the dropdown list, respectively.
+In order to trigger the `HideSpinnerAsync()` and `ShowSpinnerAsync()` methods of the multiselect, you can use buttons.
+The code provided binds the click event of the button to the corresponding method on the multiselect instance.
+When the button is clicked, it will trigger the `HideSpinnerAsync()` and `ShowSpinnerAsync()` methods on the multiselect, respectively.

 {% highlight Razor %}